top of page

 Facing a full FAA neuropsychological evaluation can feel like an exam with no study guide.
 The good news?
 You don’t need to “study,” but you do need to come prepared.

-If you have received your FAA letter and are ready to schedule, see the FAA Neuropsychological Evaluations page.
+If you have received your FAA letter, you can learn more about FAA Neuropsychological Evaluations here.

 What to Send in Advance